-With their fleshy, serrated leaves and wide range of colors, aloe vera plants make attractive indoor houseplants.
-Not only do they look good, but aloe plants also have a range of medicinal uses, from skin-soothing to topical pain relief.
+With their fleshy, serrated leaves and wide range of colors, aloe vera plants make attractive indoor houseplants with lots of symbolic value.
+Not only do they look good, but aloe plants also have a range of medicinal uses, from skin soothing to topical pain relief.
 Like other succulents, the aloe plant thrives in potting soil with excellent drainage.
 Here’s what you should know about choosing the best soil mix for your aloe plants.

 - The Best Soil Mix for Aloe Plants – The Essentials

 - What are the Primary Components Used in a Potting Soil Mix?

 - Common Signs You’re Using the Wrong Soil Mix for Aloe Plants

 - The Importance of Well-draining Potting Soil for Aloe Plants

 - What pH Levels in the Soil are Best Suited to Aloe Plants?